MyChart - Frequently Asked Questions

 Sign up options for patients ages 14-17 years:

-Access to UTMB Health MyChart for our teen patients, ages 14-17 must be activated during a clinic visit.
+Access to UTMB Health MyChart for teen patients, ages 14-17 must be activated during a clinic visit.
 We encourage our teen patients interested in activating MyChart access to discuss this with the doctor at his or her next appointment.

 Sign up options for patients 18 years and older: